thkuo/CompositeDatatypeTree/tree_inference/README.md

 3. Some external tools still need to be installed additionally:

 - stampy: downloadable via the [ofiicial site](https://www.well.ox.ac.uk/research/research-groups/lunter-group/lunter-group/stampy)
-- prokka: it's dependency _tblasn_ regularly expire, so please ensure the [latest version](https://github.com/tseemann/prokka)
+- prokka: it's dependency _tblasn_ regularly expires, so please ensure the [latest version](https://github.com/tseemann/prokka)
 - roary: tested version [here](https://github.com/hzi-bifo/Roary)

 Except for them, the other process-specific software and environments will be installed (once for the first time) and activated when the process is used.
 Set up the environmental variable `CDTREE_SHARED_ENV`, which determines where the process-specific environment should be built.
 This will avoid repetive installation of same environment in the future.
 For quick and temporary utility, we recommend to try: